 Message repeat rates used in [7] uses the message repeat rate as the number of messages per 5 sec interval.
-When pWSARepeatRate or pWSMRepeatRate are used in a test system which uses the TCI interface defined in [7], the test settings in Table 4-3 must be multiplied by 5.
-For example, the IUT requested to be tested at a repeat rate of 10 messages per second will receive a TCI request with the repeat rate value set to 50 messages (per 5 seconds).
+When pWSMRepeatRate or pIPv6epeatRate are used in a test system which uses the TCI interface defined in [7], the test settings in Table 4-3 must be multiplied by 5.
+For example, the IUT requested to be tested at a repeat rate of 10 messages per second will receive a TCI request with the repeat rate value set to 50 (i.e. 50 messages per 5 seconds).

 Messages